alaaNfissi/CNN-n-GRU-for-speech-emotion-recognition/README.md

   * [IEMOCAP official website](https://sail.usc.edu/iemocap/)
   * [TESS official website](https://tspace.library.utoronto.ca/handle/1807/24487)

-To be able to explore the data you need to execute the Jupyter notebook that prepares `csv` files needed for the experiments.
+To be able to explore the data you need to execute the Jupyter notebook that prepares the `csv` files needed for the experiments.
 To do this, you must first start the notebook server by going into the repository top level and running: